“Religion for the World of Tomorrow” (1964) by Imaoka Shin’ichirō

 “Think not that I am come to destroy the law, or the prophets: I am not come to destroy, but to fulfil.”

 Jesus was not, however, satisfied with Judaism as it was.
-He reformed and even revolutionized Judaism in many respects and that was the reason why he was not understood by his contemporaries and was forced to look forward to finding his true friends or disciples after his death.
+He reformed and even revolutionised Judaism in many respects and that was the reason why he was not understood by his contemporaries and was forced to look forward to finding his true friends or disciples after his death.

 “Verily, verily, I say unto you: He that believes on me, the work that I do shall he do also; and greater works than these shall he do; because I go unto my Father.”

 It is interesting to note that Gautama Buddha also taught a religion of tomorrow.
 He had no intention of founding a new religion, Buddhism.
-He kept advising his disciples not to follow him blindly and not to worship him as a kind of god in particular, always emphasizing the teaching that Dharma (Eternal Truth) is the only object of worship and devotion.
-Gautama was fully convinced that Dharma can be grasped by self-realization only.
+He kept advising his disciples not to follow him blindly and not to worship him as a kind of god in particular, always emphasising the teaching that Dharma (Eternal Truth) is the only object of worship and devotion.
+Gautama was fully convinced that Dharma can be grasped by self-realisation only.

 Gautama’s religion was autonomous, self-creative and dynamic accordingly.
 The following quotation from Hekiganroku (a Zen classic) will clarify the point most adequately: